-Some HCEOs had tried to circumvent the correct procedure by applying directly to the High Court to take over the matter under section 41 of the County Court Act 1984, or by using Form N293A inappropriately (ie against tenants rather than trespassers).
-On 21 March 2016, the Senior Master of the High Court (Queens Bench Division) issued a practice note in order to ensure that these malpractices stop.
+Some HCEOs had tried to circumvent the correct procedure by applying directly to the High Court to take over the matter under section 41 of the County Court Act 1984, or by using Form N293A inappropriately against tenants, rather than trespassers.
+On 21 March 2016, the Senior Master of the High Court issued a practice note to ensure that these malpractices stop.

 Notice of execution of a writ of possession

 From 20 September 2020, a notice of eviction must be delivered to the premises at least 14 days before the eviction date, unless the court dispenses with this requirement.

 addressed to all persons named on the possession order and 'any other occupiers'